Friday, 24 August 2012

 Lonmin appoints acting chief executive

-Chief financial officer Simon Scott will take over from Ian Farmer, who has begun treatment for an unspecified illness, the company said.
+Chief financial officer Simon Scott will take over from Ian Farmer,

 It added Mr Farmer would not return to work full-time for "some months".